What is 6163 SOUP?

 $10 gets you dinner and a vote.
 100% of the sale of your ticket goes to the micro-grant.

 Do I need to buy a ticket?

 Yes.
 Everyone needs to book their tickets online beforehand.
-Tickets to the event will go on sale on Eventbrite on Tuesday 21st August.
+Tickets to the event will be sold on Eventbrite.

 Follow us on facebook and subscribe to our mailing list to stay up to date and get notified.